Sports Card Market Trends in 2022

 Most valuable Pokemon cards: 1999 First Edition or rare promo cards.

 Logan Paul and Pokemon: Social media influencer-turned-boxer Logan Paul also helped drive Pokemon cards purchasing the most expensive Pokemon card for $5,275,000 (he is turning it into an NFT).
-Before paying 5.2 million, he attempted to purchase the same card, but it ended up being fake.
+Before paying 5.2 million, he attempted to purchase the same card, but it ended up fake.
 Logan Paul has, without a doubt, helped the industry through his influence.

 eBay says trading cards of all kinds “are seeing significant growth,” but their data indicates the biggest gains have come from Pokémon (+1,046%) and Marvel (+764%) cards. – Sports Collectors Daily